 The legislation sets the scene for the PEBs and also partly for the funding, as the funding instruments are usually structured for supporting the legal framework.
 A report by the European Commission (2022) gives a thorough description on the evolution of financing practices for energy efficiency in buildings, SMEs and in industry.
 In this report, policy recommendations are given, supported by indications they have on the financial side: "new mechanisms to de-risk renovation investments, a faster deal flow from concept to bankable projects, and new capacity within financial institutions to identify, evaluate and implement energy efficiency transactions.
-A variety of new business models, innovations and tailored tools are required in each buildings will be built with nearly zero energy needs from 2021."
+A variety of new business models, innovations and tailored tools are required in each buildings segment.
+The main issue is improving the energy efficiency of existing buildings, as new buildings will be built with nearly zero energy needs from 2021."